plomino/PlominoDoc/docs/fields.rst

     :Purpose:
         Allow to define how the field must be indexed.
-        If ``Default``, the field is indexed using the index type associated to its type.
+        If ``Default``, the field is indexed using the index type associated with its type.

 Field indexing
 ==============

-Plomino allows to find documents according their field values when those fields are indexed.
+Plomino allows you to find documents according their field values when those fields are indexed.
 Search can be performed using a ``search form`` (see related paragraph) or programmatically using the ``dbsearch`` method::